brand-clear/quality-controller/README.md

 # quality-controller
-Guided quality control program for both inspectors and supervisors
+Provides an interface for reviewing, approving, rejecting, and distributing quality control inspection reports.